 Discussion:

-Resolution 238 identifies a number of frequency bands between 24.25 & 86 GHz that can be considered are to be under this agenda item could be considered for International Mobile Telecommunication identification.
-Within those frequency bands the frequency bands 24.25-24.65 GHz and 31.8-33.4 GHz are used for airport surface detection equipment in a number of countries to supplement similar radars that operate in the frequency band 15.4-15.7 GHz.
-The higher frequency range give great resolution a factor that is assuming greater importance with the ever increasing density of traffic at airports.
+Resolution 238 identifies a number of frequency bands between 24.25 and 86 GHz that can be considered under this agenda item for International Mobile Telecommunication identification.
+Within those frequency bands the frequency bands 24.25-24.65 GHz and 31.8-33.4 GHz are used for airport surface detection equipment in some countries to supplement similar radars that operate in the frequency band 15.4-15.7 GHz.
+The higher frequency ranges give greater resolution; a factor that is assuming greater importance with the ever increasing density of traffic at airports.

-In addition, at WRC-15 a radiolocation service allocation was made which results in the frequency band 76-81 GHz being available to support aviation systems on the airport surface such as wing-tip radar.
-Any new allocations to the IMT should ensure protection of such applications.
+Also, the frequency band 76-81 GHz is allocated to the radiolocation service on a primary basis in all three regions and portions of the band are available for non-safety aviation advisory applications on the airport surface such as wing-tip radar. .
+Any new identifications for IMT should ensure protection of these aviation applications.

 Finally, the frequency bands 43.5-47 GHz and 66-71 GHz have allocations to the Radionavigation and/or Radionavigation-Satellite services.
-It is not clear at this point if any aeronautical systems operating these frequency bands however.
+No aeronautical systems have currently been identified as operating in those frequency bands however.

-(Editor’s Note: Need to determine for the Sept FSMP meeting if these bands are being used by aviation)

 ICAO Position:

-To ensure, on the basis of agreed studies, that any allocation to the mobile service for IMT in the frequency range 24.25 GHz to 86 GHz does not adversely impact aviation systems.
+To ensure, on the basis of agreed studies, that any allocation to the mobile service, or identification for IMT in the frequency range 24.25 GHz to 86 GHz does not adversely impact aviation systems.

 WRC-19 Agenda item 1.14